The JUST Grant

 In our first grant cohort, we are giving three independent research projects up to €20,000 to supplement their investigative efforts.
 We fund the thinkers, the visionaries, and the dreamers looking to push the boundaries of the decentralized web.
 More than ideas, we want people who know how to get stuff done, folks who aren’t afraid to experiment and evolve.
 We want results.

-Program starts August 1, 2024 and lasts 12 months.
+Program starts September 2024 and lasts 12 months.

-• Applicants must be based in Germany
+• Applicants must be based in Europe

 • Applicants must be EITHER currently enrolled in masters or doctoral program or affiliated with an academic institution or research entity.
 In the latter case, applicant should still possess a masters degree at minimum.